Before You Spend More On Marketing

 That is also our goal for you, because if you are not successful, then we haven’t done our jobs right.

-That is why we will alway start by understanding you, your business, your customer’s pain points, and why they want to buy from you.
+That is why we will always start by understanding you, your business, your customer’s pain points, and why they want to buy from you.

 From there we will suggest the messages and focus when creating the testimonials or case studies.
 And we will also suggest that you will want to run an A/B test on the various messages if you are not sure what sticks, to find the most effective message or video.